maelfabien/maelfabien.github.io/_pages/ml.md

 [Supervised Learning Cheat Sheet](https://maelfabien.github.io/machinelearning/supervised/) : A cheat sheet that recaps the main supervised learning algorithms.
 It includes an illustration, and the minimization problem for each of them.

 [Unsupervised Learning Cheat Sheet](https://maelfabien.github.io/machinelearning/unsupervised/) : A cheat sheet that recaps the main unsupervised learning algorithms.
 It includes an illustration, and the minimization problem for each of them.

+[Key Resources](https://maelfabien.github.io/statistics/resources/) : Some important resources to to understand the basics of statistics.

+[Linear Regression in 1 Dimension](https://maelfabien.github.io/statistics/linreg/) : The simplest framework, in which we try to predict a value from a single variable.
+We'll cover the maths the OLS, and applications in Python.

+[Multidimensional Linear Regression](https://maelfabien.github.io/statistics/linreg2/) : What if we now add several variables to our model ?
+What does it imply ?

+[Random Design Matrix](https://maelfabien.github.io/statistics/rnddesign/) : Most of the time, the OLS frameword cannot be achieved.
+What happens when we can't be sure that the values we observe are fully deterministic ?
+In this article, we'll cover a simple extension.

+[Normal Regression Model](https://maelfabien.github.io/statistics/normal/) : We'll add a normality hypothesis for the residuals.

+[Pseudo Least Squares](https://maelfabien.github.io/statistics/pseudols/) : If the solution of OLS is not unique and we have too many features compared to the number of observations, we cannot invert the Gram Matrix.

+[Transformations of Linear Models](https://maelfabien.github.io/statistics/Special/) : In this quick article, we’ll introduce some extensions / transformations of the linear regression model for further flexibility.

+[Boolean and categorical variables](https://maelfabien.github.io/statistics/Boolean/) : The features we collect are not always continuous.
+How do we handle boolean or categorical data in linear regression framework ?

+[Dealing with heteroscedasticity](https://maelfabien.github.io/statistics/hetero/) : So far, we made the hypothesis that the variablity was equal across the range of values of the features.
+What happens when it's not the case ?

+[Generalized Least Squares](https://maelfabien.github.io/statistics/GLS/) : Introduction to a more general regression framework.

+[Basics of Statistical Hypothesis testing](https://maelfabien.github.io/statistics/Tests/) : How do we assess if a parameter is significant or not ?
+We'll cover statistical tests, hypothesis and joint tests.

 ## Supervised Learning Algorithms